Homecoming Weekend 2014

 October 31, 2014 - November 2, 2014

 The 2014 Lucy C. Laney High School Homecoming Weekend will be held Friday, October 31 through Sunday, November 2, 2014.
-The Lucy C. Laney High School Alumni Association will kick the weekend off with it's First Annual Masquerade Ball, Friday, October 31, 2014, at the Sacred Heart Cultural Center, 1301 Greene Street, Augusta, Georgia.
+Festivities will begin with the Annual Homecoming Parade on Friday, October 31, at 3:30 pm.
+Parade lineup will begin at the stadium at 1:00 pm.
+The Lucy C. Laney High School Alumni Association will host it's First Annual Masquerade Ball, Friday, October 31, 2014, at the Sacred Heart Cultural Center, 1301 Greene Street, Augusta, Georgia.
 Individual ticket sales and reserved table sales are available.
 For additional information, contact LaTray Walker at (706) 830-4827 or Dr. Tyjuan Williams.
 You can purchase tickets online by clicking the Events Tab or clicking the link below.

 The Homecoming Game is set to start at 4:00 pm.
 Come out to celebrate as we take on Westside High School.